Consumer medicine information

 Blood clots and the Pill

-The excess risk of a blood clot is highest during the first year after a woman takes the Pill for the first time or after having a break from the Pill for 4 weeks or more.
+The risk of a blood clot is highest during the first year of taking the Pill for the first time, or when re-starting after having a break from the Pill for 4 weeks or more.

 To prevent pregnancy, you must also use additional barrier contraceptive precautions (e.g. condoms or a diaphragm).